Adopting a child from overseas

 You can adopt a child from overseas if:

 - they can’t be cared for in a safe environment in their own country

 - the adoption would be in their best interests

 - the adopter has been assessed as eligible and suitable to adopt from overseas by an adoption agency in the UK

 If you want to adopt a child from overseas, you should contact either:

-The adoption process is similar to a UK adoption and will be done by a UK adoption agency which may charge a fee.
+The adoption process is similar to a UK adoption and will be done by a UK adoption agency that may charge a fee.